wolfware-labs/moonlit/docs/guide/concepts/configuration.md

 - **name**: The name of your pipeline
 - **plugins**: A list of plugins to use in your pipeline
 - **stages**: A dictionary of stages, each containing a list of steps
+- **variables**: A dictionary of variables that can be used throughout the pipeline
+- **arguments**: A dictionary of arguments that can be used throughout the pipeline

 ## Plugin Configuration